 b) the QoS requirement in the non-3GPP access network.

-The Non-3GPP QoS Assistance Information (N3QAI) is introduced to enable a PEGC to perform the QoS differentiation for the PINEs in the non-3GPP access network.
+The N3QAI is introduced to enable a PEGC to perform the QoS differentiation for the PINEs in the non-3GPP access network.
 If the UE supports receiving the N3QAI, the network may provide the N3QAI associated with the QoS flow during the PDU session establishment procedure as defined in subclause 6.4.1 or during the PDU session modification procedure as defined in subclause 6.4.2.

 NOTE 2: How the PEGC applies N3QAI is outside the scope of the present document.